shazm12/safe-ns/README.md

     - The key file (service-account-key.json) will download automatically.

+Step 5: Update environmental vars with key or service account

-    - Store it locally and mention the location of the file in .env under GOOGLE_APPLICATION_CREDENTIALS.
+    - If Service account, store it locally and mention the location of the file in `.env` and `docker-compose.yml` under GOOGLE_APPLICATION_CREDENTIALS.
+Also uncomment the line in `nsfw_agent.py` for same accordingly.

+    - If API KEY, update the `env` and `docker-compose.yml` under GOOGLE_API_KEY, check in `nsfw_agent.py` if the code is accessing the key from environmental variables.

 # Setup Backend Service with Docker(Easier)
 Use docker compose to create image and run the container by using this single command in the root of `backend` directory: